Who we are (Data Controller)

 2B.
 Data that you provide us

-In order to communicate with you effectively, we collect and process the following data:
+Data we process, in order to communicate with you effectively, we collect and process the following data:

 - Email address